kiali/kiali.io/content/en/docs/Features/validations.md

 <i class="fas fa-times-circle text-danger"></i> Error

+## K8s ReferenceGrants

+ReferenceGrant is required for all cross-namespace references in Gateway API. `From` field describes the trusted namespaces and kinds that can reference the resources described in “To”. `To` field describes the resources that may be referenced by the resources described in “From”.

+### KIA1601 - Namespace is not found or is not accessible

+The namespace where ReferenceGrant `From` field is pointing is not accessible or does not exist.

+#### Resolution

+Choose existing and accessible namespace to point to.

+#### Severity

+<i class="fas fa-times-circle text-danger"></i> Error

 ### GWAPI - Gateway API status

 The Gateway object provides a GatewayStatus to provide the status relative to the state represented in the spec.